hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Note that a segment is diploid only if both the major and minor allele are between 0.8 and 1.2 inclusive.

 #### Somatic Purity
-If the lowest scoring solution is highly diploid (>= 0.95) and there is a wide range (>= 0.15) of valid purities in the candidate solutions we enter somatic mode.
+If any of the candidate solutions are highly diploid (>= 0.95) and there is a wide range (>= 0.15) of valid purities in the candidate solutions we enter somatic mode.
 Once in this mode, the sample status will be changed from NORMAL to one of HIGHLY_DIPLOID, NO_TUMOR or SOMATIC according to the logic described below.

 First we calculate a somatic purity.